sharispe/sm-tools-evaluation/README.md

-Evaluation of tools for Semantic Measures
+Evaluation of Software for Semantic Measures
 ==============================================================

 This project aims at comparing tools dedicated to semantic measures computation.